Topological properties of multilayer magnon insulators: Model and Method

 The trilayer bulk and edge configuration bandstructure is shown in Figs.~\ref{fig:crystal01}b and \ref{fig:crystal01}c.
 The TMI bandstructure with edge states has differences from its electronic counterpart.
-Edge state calculation details can be found in section 2 of the Supplementary Material.
 Inspecting Figs.~\ref{fig:crystal01}b and \ref{fig:crystal01}c we observe some interesting differences between our bosonic TMI and an electronic or magnetic-TI.
-While the gap and edge states are approximately around zero energy for the former systems, in the bosonic case the gap is located at a higher energy.
+While the gap and edge states are approximately around zero energy for fermionic systems, in the bosonic case the gap is located at a higher energy.
 Furthermore, from the nature of the edge states we get a hint that the two panels belong to different topological phases.
 In fact, under appropriate external tuning the trilayer can undergo a topological phase transition (TPT) from panel (b) to (c).
 To track these TPTs we employed a methodical approach of searching for band gap closings.
 We computed gap closings specifically at the high symmetry $\pm K =(\pm 4\pi/3\sqrt{3},0)$ in the Brillouin zone.
 At this momentum point, the nearest-neighbor structure factor $f(\textbf{k})$ becomes zero.
 This eliminates the contribution of our strongest interaction $J$.
 Thus, the energy scale of the problem is governed by $D_1$, leaving $D_2$ and $J_z$ as the tuning parameters by which we can explore the various topological phases of our system.